ornladios/ADIOS2/docs/user_guide/source/components/engine.rst

    The default behavior of adios2 ``Put`` and ``Get`` calls IS NOT synchronized, but rather deferred.
    It's actually the opposite of ``MPI_Put`` and more like ``MPI_rPut``.
    Do not assume the data pointer is usable after a ``Put`` and ``Get``, before ``EndStep``, ``Close`` or the corresponding ``PerformPuts``/``PerformGets``.
-   Be SAFE and consider using the ``adios2::Mode::Sync`` in the 3rd argument.
-   Avoid using TEMPORARIES, r-values, and out-of-scope variables in ``Deferred`` mode.
+   Avoid using TEMPORARIES, r-values, and out-of-scope variables in ``Deferred`` mode, use adios2::Mode::Sync if required.

 Available Engines